MichaelBaker/mpl-v1/readme.md

 ### Hot Swapping

 Global support for changing bindings at runtime gives you a rapid feedback loop, live experimentation, and a facility for zero downtime upgrades.
 The ability to change any binding at runtime needs to be assumeda at the language level for it to be convenient.

+### Garbage Collection

+* Overhead/Throughput: How much of the execution time is spent on garbage collection?
+  * overhead = operations per object * cost per operation
+  * Finding a way to make the operations per object sublinear would be the biggest win.
+  * Allocate and free in large chunks to reduce the number of operations per object.
+  * Use very cheap operations for allocation and freeing to reduce the time per operation.
+* Latency: How long will the main program need to wait between operations for the garbage collector to run?
+  * Running collection concurrently with the main program means more, shorter pauses.
+* Predictability: Can you tell or control where pauses will happen?